McShelby/hugo-theme-relearn/exampleSite/content/cont/imageeffects.en.md

     shadow = false
 {{< /multiconfig >}}

-This can be overridden in a pages frontmatter by eg.
+This can be overridden in a pages front matter by eg.

 {{< multiconfig fm=true >}}
 [imageEffects]